 MCP follows a client-server architecture:

-- MCP Client — An AI application (like Claude, ChatGPT, or a custom agent) that connects to MCP servers to discover and use available capabilities.
+- MCP Host: An AI application (like Claude, ChatGPT, or a custom agent) that connects to one or more MCP servers.
+The host contains an internal MCP client that manages each server connection.

-- Discovery — The client queries the server to learn what tools are available, their parameters, and their descriptions.
+- Discovery: The host queries the server to learn what tools are available, their parameters, and their descriptions.

 MCP in Spatial Analytics